 policies, practices and processes; and b) the effectiveness

-of the Board and its committees;
+of the Board of Directors and its committees;

-- identifies individuals qualified and suitable to become Board
+- Identifies individuals qualified and suitable to become Board

-annual meeting of the shareholder;
+annual meeting of the shareholders;

 Company’s human resources strategy, policies and programs;

 and b) all matters relating to utilization of human